-Get scared from the comfort of your own vehicle by taking a spin through Deadwood (NEW!), Ottawa’s first haunted drive experience at Wesley Clover Parks, just west of downtown.
-Once you’ve parked your vehicle at each horror set, live actors and special effects immerse you into the horrific story of the Deadwood Massacre.
+Ottawa’s first haunted drive experience returns for a second year at Wesley Clover Parks, west of downtown.
+At each horror set, live actors and special effects immerse visitors into the horrific story of the Deadwood Massacre.
+Visitors stay in the comfort (or discomfort) or their vehicle.
 Recommended for ages 13 and up.

-Ottawa has a variety of escape room attractions to choose from all year long.
+Ottawa has a variety of escape room attractions to choose from all year long, and some companies even offer virtual options.
 Visit one with a group of friends and see if you can find clues and solve puzzles that will help you escape.
-In Ottawa’s downtown core, you’ll find Escape Manor, Room Escape Ottawa and Jigsaw Escape Rooms.
+In the city's downtown core, you’ll find Escape Manor, Room Escape Ottawa and Jigsaw Escape Rooms.

 Also, just west of Ottawa’s downtown core in Carp, Ont., you’ll find Escape the Diefenbunker.
 Escape Manor and the Diefenbunker: Canada’s Cold War Museum have collaborated to host the world’s largest escape room.
 Can you escape from a four-story underground bunker?